 Knead the dough gently on a lightly floured surface until smooth.
 Halve, wrap in plastic wrap and chill for at least 30 minutes.

 Roll out one of the pastry parcels between 2 sheets of baking paper until 3–5mm thick.
 Using a 6.5cm round cutter, cut out 12 rounds.
 Place the rounds into the prepared pans.
 Spoon 2 teaspoons fruit mince into each.
 Re-knead the scraps and chill before rolling out again and using to line pans.
 Repeat with remaining dough, reserving some pastry for decorating the tops.

 Re-roll scraps of pastry and cut into small stars.
 Top each pie with a star.
 Brush with egg white.
 Bake for 20 minutes, until golden.
 Leave to cool completely in the pans.
 Serve warm or at room temperature, dusted with a little icing sugar, if you like.

-Notes: The amount of fruit mincemeat used and number of pies made will vary.
-Mince pies can be made ahead, frozen and reheated as required.
+• The amount of fruit mincemeat used and number of pies made will vary.

 Recipe from Margaret Fulton Christmas by Margaret Fulton, with photographs by Mark Roper.
 Published by Hardie Grant Books.